Izithakazelo zakwa Amampondomise Clan Names History and Origin

 People revered and feared them because they were always faithful servants to their kings and never rebelled against them.
 Additionally, these warriors were skilled soldiers who battled hard against any enemies they came up against – something their opponents knew too well about!
 For these reasons they were widely respected.

-See Also Izithakazelo zakwa Deyi Clan Names History and Origin
+See Also Izithakazelo Zakwa Manqele Clan Names History and Origin

 Nceleduna